gbowne1/LinuxNotes/IRC.md

 # IRC commands

 `/msg NickServ REGISTER yourpassword youremail@example.com`

 /invite username

+/disconnect or /disconnect servername will disconnect you from the server you are logged into or the specified server.

+/msg NickServ IDENTIFY nickname password will identify you to the server

 /join #channel - joins a channel